Zilliqa/scilla-docs/docs/source/scilla-checker.rst

                 $ scilla-checker -dump-callgraph -libdir path/to/stdlib -gaslimit 1000 callgraph.scilla
                 $ dot -Tsvg callgraph.dot -o callgraph.svg

-This will generate the following graphic illustrating the callgraph, located in the file ``callgraph.svg`` (note that comments have been added manually):
+This will generate the following graphic illustrating the call graph, located in the file ``callgraph.svg`` (note that comments have been added manually):